RyanJarv/ListQueue/README.md

 # ListQueue

+Note: Figuring out wait groups in some cases is a bit finicky currently.
+The group that lq.Wait() waits on is exposed publicly for this reason at the moment, in case you need to add anything to it.

 NewListQueue returns a queue which ensures in order delivery of every past and future event to every subscriber.

 	q := lq.NewListQueue[int]()